henryaj/buildgrid/docs/source/using_bazel.rst

    build --spawn_strategy=remote --genrule_strategy=remote --remote_executor=localhost:50051 --remote_instance_name=main

-This ativates Bazel's remote execution mode and points to the ``main`` remote execution server instance at ``localhost:50051``.
+This activates Bazel's remote execution mode and points to the ``main`` remote execution server instance at ``localhost:50051``.

 You can finally have Bazel to build the example workspace by running: